NormanBitSolace/ExpandableCells/README.md

-# Expand and collapse UITableViewCell with UIStackView
+# Expand and collapse `UITableViewCell`s with `UIStackView`

-There are a bunch of little gotcha's when creating expandable cells.
-Using UIStackView let's you leverage off of autolayout to have cell's with unique heights.
-Searching SO will show all of the pertinent settings but it is really easy to forget to set one e.g. `Content Compression Resistance Priority`.
-I've re-invented this wheel too many times and wanted to capture all of those details in a single project.
+This project demonstrates expanding and collapsing `UITableView` cells.
+There are many approaches to this but using a `UIStackView` is currently (Xcode 10, Swift 5) the one that best handles cells with unique heights and supports auto layout.
+There are so many details to get right that I collected them in this simple project, rather than  searching Stack Overflow each time I implement.
+Details like pinning the `UIStackView` to the cell’s `contentView` , setting `tableView.rowHeight = UITableView.automaticDimension`, setting variable line height `UILabel`s  `Content Compression Resistance Priority`, etc. are easy to overlook and may not manifest issues till runtime.

 ![ExpandableCells](https://user-images.githubusercontent.com/2135673/61658444-3b285f80-ac7a-11e9-8a15-0699f9702f63.gif)